 Schiller International University schedules periodic fire drills.
 Every alarm must be taken seriously even if there is no immediate apparent danger.
 Every student will familiarize himself/herself with the rules and procedures.
+The rules and procedures for emergency response and evacuation will be published in conjunction with the scheduled drills.
 Students will use the following procedures during fire drills, when the alarm sounds: